austinbernard/practice-c/DailyTracker.md

 	[] use casting to convert between integer and double data types [] create C-programs that perform tasks involving user input, integer and floating point arithmetic operations and output to the screen

-[ 90 minute sprint Dartmouth Edx - 11/22/19 ]
+### [ 90 minute sprint Dartmouth Edx - 11/22/19 ]
--Declare, assign, and print characters with %c format specifier -Prompt user to know what to input correctly
+- Declare, assign, and print characters with %c format specifier
+- Prompt user to know what to input correctly
--Declare, assign, and print decimal numbers with type double (%lf) -Read decimal numbers from user input with scanf() -Read ints and doubles with scanf()
+- Declare, assign, and print decimal numbers with type double (%lf)
+- Read decimal numbers from user input with scanf()
+- Read ints and doubles with scanf()